phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 }
 ```

-Now, we're going to pass the data through to the child component (`Table`) with properties, kind of how you might pass data through using `data-` attributes.
-We can call the property whatever we want, as long as it's not a reserved keyword, so I'll go with `characterData`.
+Now, we're going to pass the data through to the child component `Table` with properties, kind of how you might pass data through using `data-` attributes.
+We can call the property `characterData`.
 The data I'm passing through is the `characters` variable, and I'll put curly braces around it as it's a JavaScript expression.

 ```react
 return (